Accumulative/thumbnail-generator/README.md

-# Thumbnail generator
+# Cogent Labs - Thumbnail Generator API

-Name: Kieran Burke

-Description: Thumbnail-generator is a JSON-based REST API service which resizes images into 100x100px thumbnails.
+Thumbnail-generator is a JSON-based REST API service which resizes images into 100x100px thumbnails.

 ## Overview

 ### Libraries

 - Minio - S3 compatible API, used with the minio docker image
 - Agenda - Background jobs/queue, used due to being lightweight and works with mongo
 - MongoDB - Choice for database as easy to use with node, and connects with Agenda